-While diffusion of most cations (including U and Pb) in crystalline zircon is extraordinary slow (Cherniak, 2003), disordered, partially metamict zircon has long been known to be susceptible to aqueous alteration via recrystallization - on laboratory timescales at hydrothermal temperatures (Pidgeon et al., 1966; Geisler et al., 2001, 2003a, b, 2004), and over longer timescales even at ambient temperatures (Stern et al., 1966; Black, 1987; Tromans, 2006; Delattre et al., 2007).
-If such aqueous processes are responsible for zero-age Pb loss in zircon, the absence of such Pb loss in monazite and sphene remains notable.
+- 5 quartzite have not been affected by any recent tectonothermal disturbances (Spaggiari, 2007a, b), and (according to lithium zonation) have never been metamorphosed above greenschist facies (Trail et al., 2016) yet they still display pervasive recent and ancient lead loss.
+In contrast to the terrestrial Jack Hills zircons dated here, Lunar zircons of equivalent antiquity display little to no Pb-loss even in leachates (Barboni et al., 2017) despite potential exposure to shock metamorphism (Crow et al., 2018); one of the clearest distinguishing factors to explain this discrepancy is the complete near absence of water on the moon. - 10 While diffusion of most cations (including U and Pb) in crystalline zircon is extraordinary slow (Cherniak, 2003), disordered, partially metamict zircon has long been known to be susceptible to aqueous alteration via recrystallization - on laboratory timescales at hydrothermal temperatures (Pidgeon et al., 1966; Geisler et al., 2001, 2003a, b, 2004), and over longer timescales even at ambient temperatures (Stern et al., 1966; Black, 1987; Tromans, 2006; Delattre et al., 2007).
+There is no reason to expect other accessory minerals such as monazite or sphene to be immune from analogous recrystallization processes - 15 (Harlov et al., 2010; Gysi et al., 2018).
+Instead, we suggest If such aqueous processes are responsible for zero-age Pb loss in zircon, the absence of such Pb loss in monazite and sphene remains notable.
 While we may consider assigning this discrepancy to factors such as the remarkable resistance of monazite to radiation damage (Seydoux-Guillaume et al., 2018), even fully crystalline monazite and sphene appear susceptible to aqueous recrystallization (Harlov et al., 2010; Gysi et al., 2018).
-Consequently, we consider the speculative possibility that partial resetting of zircon and baddeleyite during aqueous recrystallization may instead reflect the extreme incompatibility of Pb in the zircon (and baddeleyite) crystal lattice under natural conditions (Watson et al., 1997).
-In contrast to zircon, sphene displays U/Pb partition coefficient ratios near unity (Tiepolo et al., 2002), while even monazite, with a mineral/melt Pb partition coefficient likely less than 0.1 (Stepanov et al., 2012), has been observed to incorporate significant Pbc (Seydoux-Guillaume et al., 2003; Fougerouse et al., 2018), up to 80% of total Pb in hydrothermally altered monazite (Seydoux-Guillaume et al., 2012; Didier et al., 2013).
-In this context the comparative immunity of higher-Pbc minerals like monazite and sphene to such exposure-related resetting may represent closed-system aqueous recrystallization enabled by their comparatively higher tolerance for Pb substitution.
+Consequently, we consider the speculative possibility that partial resetting of zircon and baddeleyite during aqueous recrystallization may - 20 simply instead reflect the extreme incompatibility of Pb in the zircon (and baddeleyite) crystal lattice under natural conditions (Watson et al., 1997).
+In contrast to zircon, sphene displays U/Pb partition coefficient ratios near unity (Tiepolo et al., 2002), while even monazite, with a mineral/melt Pb partition coefficient likely less than 0.1 (Stepanov et al., 2012), has been observed to incorporate significant Pb_c (Seydoux-Guillaume et al., 2003; Fougerouse et al., 2018), up to 80% of total Pb in hydrothermally altered monazite (Seydoux-Guillaume et al., 2012; Didier et al., 2013).
+In this context the comparative immu- - 25 nity of higher-Pb_c minerals like monazite and sphene to such exposure-related resetting may simply reflect represent closed-system aqueous recrystallization enabled by their comparatively higher tolerance for Pb $^{2+}$ substitution.
+Exposure-associated aqueous recrystallization may thus satisfactorily explain both the ubiquity of young Pb-loss in terrestrial zircon and baddeleyite, as well as its absence in monazite and sphene. substitution.